 One thing you won’t get out your guide?
 Whether or not the five hobbit holes you visit will appear in two upcoming films for the current The Hobbit series.
 Ogle the round doors and windows of the Smials that are not open to visit during the regular tours.
 This is the only way to see the latest in hobbit architecture!

 Smile big for a photo outside Bag End, and then head to an epic breakfast at the Green Dragon Inn.
 The meal includes morning staples such as scrambled eggs, bacon and fruit, in addition to creamy mushrooms, grilled tomatoes and a specially made breakfast mince.

 After your tour of Hobbiton Movie Set, hop in your provided transport to head back to your Auckland hotel.
-Along the way, you will stop for an ice-cream break at Pokeno for a scoop of New Zealand’s signature Hokey Pokey.
-The world-famous vanilla ice cream is packed with clumps of honeycomb toffee.
-It’s a sweet way to end your Viator exclusive tour that can’t be booked anywhere else!
+Along the way, you will stop for a scoop of New Zealand’s signature Hokey Pokey ice cream at Pokeno.
+The world-famous vanilla ice cream is packed with clumps of honeycomb toffee — a sweet way to end your day.

 Great tour.
 Had a great driver and guide at Hobbiton.
 Highly recommend the early tour.